Freedom89/Allstate_kaggle/index.md

 ***

-The truth is that I have procrastinated for quite a long time (with regard to the above two points), and it is about time i do something about it.
-To those who are in this field, everyone is talking about [xgboost](http://xgboost.readthedocs.io/) when it comes to **ANY** (structured) machine learning problems.
+**The truth is that I have procrastinated for quite a long time (with regard to the above two points), and it is about time i do something about it.** To those who are in this field, everyone is talking about [xgboost](http://xgboost.readthedocs.io/) when it comes to **ANY** (structured) machine learning problems.

 Hence, I started out the competition with an initial goal of learning how to tune Xgboost and this is how my goals got evolved during the competition over a single month:

 1. Manage to squeeze into top 10% with XGB's and wanted to attempt at achieving a bronze medal (top 10%).
 2. Within no time at all, i was kicked out of top 10%.
 In order to climb back up to 10%, I had to ensemble with different models.
 Most people in the forums had recommended Neural Nets to ensemble with XGB.
 Unfortunately i had no experience with Neural Nets (other than Coursera) before!
 3. Neural Nets are **Very Very** slow on CPU, thus to speed things up, i also had to learn how to set up CUDA on AWS GPU-compute series, install python, Theano, transfer the data and learning to configure juypter notebook!
-4. With my Neural Net and XGB, an simple average got me into top 5% - great! let's attempt for a sliver medal instead (top 5%).
+4. With my Neural Net and XGB, a simple average got me into top 5% - great! let's attempt for a sliver medal instead (top 5%).
 5. However within no time at all, i was almost kicked out of top 5% and there was no guarantee that i might drop further on the private leaderboard due to overfitting.
 6. Time for stacking!
 I understood the concept, but i have never done stacking before ; Sadly, i did not extract my out-of-bag predictions from my previous models (Painful but important lesson).
 I then tried Xgboost and ridge regression for my second level modelling, which yielded lousy results.
 I gave up and decided to settle for top 10% instead.
 7. Someone posted about using Neural Nets as a second level model close to the last day, which i decided to give it a last burst of fire - which worked; i was rank 78 on the public leaderboard and 46 on the private leaderboard which was really a surprise!